daniellwaters/acf-events-manager/README.md

 - Push this plugin code to that repo (see commands below).

 2) Add Plugin Update Checker (optional but recommended)
-- EITHER install via Composer into the plugin:
-	- Add composer.json:
-		- `"yahnis-elsts/plugin-update-checker": "^5.0"`
-	- Install dependencies inside this plugin folder.
+- Download the library from https://github.com/YahnisElsts/plugin-update-checker (Download ZIP),
-- OR drop the library folder into `plugin-update-checker/` inside the plugin directory.
+- Place it in `plugin-update-checker/` inside this plugin directory.
-- The plugin will auto-detect either `vendor/plugin-update-checker/plugin-update-checker.php` or `plugin-update-checker/plugin-update-checker.php` and enable GitHub updates.
+- The plugin will automatically load `plugin-update-checker/plugin-update-checker.php` if present.

 3) Tag releases for updates
 - Create GitHub Releases with semantic version tags (e.g., `v1.0.1`).